 The majority of people with primary acrocyanosis won’t require treatment.

 There’s no standard treatment for primary acrocyanosis.
 Few clinical trials have looked at the effectiveness of treatment.

-In severe cases, alpha blocker and calcium channel blocker drugs, topical nicotinic acid derivatives, or minoxidil have been used to ease symptoms.
+- Some medications.
+In people with severe acrocyanosis, doctors have used alpha-blocker and calcium channel blocker drugs, topical nicotinic acid derivatives, or minoxidil to ease symptoms.

 Primary acrocyanosis is an uncommon and benign condition with a good outlook.
 Some treatments are available that may lessen symptoms in severe cases.

-In newborns, acrocyanosis is normal and goes away on its own.
+In newborns, acrocyanosis is typical and resolves without treatment.

-Secondary acrocyanosis can be serious, depending on the underlying disease.
+Secondary acrocyanosis can be serious, depending on the underlying cause.
 See your doctor if you have symptoms of acrocyanosis.
 They can determine whether there’s an underlying condition that needs treatment.